ViniciusDBarth/docker-cakephp-lemp/README.md

-# Nginx PHP MySQL to CakePHP 3x
+# Docker LEMP to CakePHP

 Docker to CakePHP 3x running Nginx, PHP-FPM, Composer, MySQL and PHPMyAdmin.